 Table of Contents

 Surtr is a popular figure in Norse mythology, and one who plays a pivotal role during the events of the end of the Norse world, Ragnarok.
-Often associated with Christianity’s Satan, Surtr is much more ambivalent and his role is more subtle than that of a Satan-type figure.
+Although he’s sometimes viewed as a Satan-like figure, Surtr is much more ambivalent and his role is more subtle than the devil.

 Who Is Surtr?

 Surtr’s name means “Black” or “The Swarthy One” in Old Norse.
-He is one of the many “main” antagonists of the gods during Ragnarok (the destruction of the cosmos) and is arguably the one to wreak the most havoc and destruction during that final war between the gods and their enemies.
+In case you were wondering how to pronounce his name, it goes something like soo-tr.
+He is one of the many antagonists of the gods during Ragnarok (the destruction of the cosmos) and is arguably the one to wreak the most havoc and destruction during that final war between the gods and their enemies.

-Surtr is often depicted as wielding a flaming sword that shines brighter than the sun.
-He also brings wherever he goes.
+Surtr is often depicted wielding a flaming sword that shines brighter than the sun.
 In most sources, Surtr is described as a jötunn.
 What a jötunn is, however, is quite difficult to explain.

 What Does It Mean to Be a Jötunn?

 The jötnar are also often depicted as giants in many sources but they weren’t necessarily giant in size either.
-Additionally, some of them were said to be astonishingly beautiful while others were called grotesque and ugly.
+Additionally, some of them were said to be astonishingly beautiful, while others were called grotesque and ugly.
+So, it’s really difficult to pinpoint what these beings were by comparing them to creatures that may exist in mythologies we’re more familiar with.

 Surtr Before and During Ragnarok